absolomb/absolomb.github.io/_posts/2018-04-20-Linux-x86-Polymorphic-Shellcode.md

 Original shellcode here: <http://shell-storm.org/shellcode/files/shellcode-540.php>

 I decided to start from scratch here and simplify things significantly in comparison to the original shellcode.
 Once again the JMP CALL POP technique was used,  but this time for getting the commmand to be ran onto the stack.
 Original shellcode for this one was 126 bytes, mine accomplishes the same thing at 74 bytes.

+My shellcode has also been published to Exploit-DB here: <https://www.exploit-db.com/exploits/44510/>

 ```nasm
 global _start